 Dr. Mary Christopher

-Dr. Mary M. Christopher, professor of educational studies, serves as associate dean of the Irvin school of Education at Hardin-Simmons University.
+Dr. Mary M. Christopher serves as a professor of educational studies in the Irvin School of Education at Hardin-Simmons University.
 Her responsibilities include director of the Doctorate in Leadership program and program director of the Master of Education in Gifted Education.

 Christopher directs the Threshold Program, a summer enrichment program for gifted children, and organizes the Gifted Institute, an annual teacher workshop related to gifted education.